satyamsinghchandel/JavaScript-Project/README.md

 # JavaScript-Project
-This is the  first project I made while learning javascript
+These are the projects I made while learning javascript